timrourke/hamlet/README.md

 6. Quit postgres and run `bundle exec rackup` in the root folder of the project
 7. Navigate to `localhost:9292`, or whatever URL you've configured Rack/Unicorn/etc. to serve the project to.
 8. Read Hamlet and cry into your sherry.

+## About the text used

+For this project, I used a public domain version of Shakespeare's Hamlet found on [Project Gutenberg](http://www.gutenberg.org/files/27761/27761-h/27761-h.htm).
+This version of the play was heavily edited by Charles Kean, F.S.A. for a performance of the play on January 10, 1859.
+The primary revisions were for modernization of spelling, not for content or phraseology.

+In addition to the modernized language in the Project Gutenberg source text, Charles Kean wrote extensive footnotes.
+These have yet to be implemented in the project, but will be the next feature added to the application in future versions.